tuanpham1993/aws-solution-architecture-associate/raw/vpc.md

     - high availability
         - multiple nat in multiple az
 - ACL
-    - for subnet
+    - for subnet (subnet can only assocciate with 1 NACL)
     - stateless
     - have a number, low number has higher priority
-    - default deny all
+    - newly created ACL default deny all
     - default ACL
         - accept everything
+        - attach to newly created subnet
     - ephemeral port

 - vpc peering
     - must not have overlapping cirds
     - not transitive
     - must update route tables in each vpc

+- privateLink
+    - connect vpc with other services using private network

 - vpc endpoints
-    - allow connect to aws services using private network
-    - types
     - interface endpoints
+        - allow connect to service integrate with privateLink
+            - many aws services
+            - custom VPC endpoint services from other account
         - provisions an eni as entry point (private ip)
-            - support most services
         - cost per hour + per GB
     - gateway endpoints
         - provisions a gateway
         - s3 and dynamodb
         - free
-- flow logs
-    - capture ip traffic going into
-        - vpc
-        - subnet
-        - eni
-    - to cloud watch
-        - cloudwatch contributor insight
-        - cloudwatch alarm
-            - sns
-    - to S3
-        - athena
-            - quicksight

 - site to site vpn
-    - virtual private gateway - enable Route Propagation
-    - custom gateway / nat device (public IP)
+    - customer gateway / nat device (public IP)
+    - virtual private gateway
-    - enable ICMP protocol in SG to ping EC2
+        - must enable Route Propagation in route table
+        - or manual add rule to route table to route to customer gateway via virtual private gateway

     - cloudhub
-        - multiple VPN with one virtual private gateway
+        - allow remote in multiple VPN communicate with each other

 - direct connect (DX)
     - private connection from internal network to vpc or public aws services
     - aws direct connect locations